-No vibration impacts are expected under Alternative 1 because no project elements would be constructed.
-However, an impact assessment was conducted for NEPA disclosure and consistency with the approach applied to Alternatives 2, 3, and 11.
+No vibration impacts are expected under Alternative 1 because no Project elements would be constructed.
+However, an impact assessment was conducted for NEPA disclosure and consistency with the approach applied to Alternatives 2 and 3.

 Unlike noise, which is assessed using cumulative noise levels over one-hour and 24-hour periods, transit vibration impacts are assessed based on individual events, such as a train passby.
 Future vibration levels under Alternative 1 are expected to be similar to those currently experienced under existing conditions.
 Since existing vibration is dominated by existing rail traffic along the Northeast Corridor, these levels are expected to remain the same under Alternative 1.
-Since no project components or design elements are proposed under Alternative 1, the alternative would not cause any new vibration impacts.
+Since no Project components or design elements are proposed under Alternative 1, the alternative would not cause any new vibration impacts.

-Therefore, as shown in Table 5, levels under Alternative 1 due to ground-borne vibration from train passbys are predicted to exceed the FTA frequent impact criteria at 23 residences and other FTA Category 2 land-uses.
-Similarly, exceedances of the FTA impact criterion of 75 VdB are predicted at one FTA Category 3 receptor (Eutaw-Marshburn Elementary School).
-No exceedances of the FTA ground-borne vibration impact criteria are predicted at any Category 1 land-uses (highly sensitive equipment) under Alternative 1.
+Therefore, as shown in Table 5, levels under Alternative 1 due to ground-borne vibration from train passbys are not predicted to exceed the FTA frequent impact criteria at any receptors or institutional land uses.
+Similarly, no exceedances of the FTA ground-borne vibration impact criteria are predicted at any Category 1 land uses (highly sensitive equipment) under Alternative 1.